kobi-hari-courses/2301-kla-advanced-angular/Module 01/README.md

   * return a function object that calls the init method
   * notice that we take advantage of the closure feature.
 * We saw that angular will then await the returned promises and will start rendering the application only once the initializers are all complete.

+### Introduction to Http in Angular
+* We talked about the structure of Http Request - Verb, URL, Header, Body
+* We used `HttpClientModule` to provide our services with the `HttpClient` service
+* We used the `HttpClient` Service to create web requests to an online service
+* We saw that the `HttpClient` methods all return Observables
+* We saw that it is preferable to use the `toPromise` operator, to convert the observable to promise.
+* We understood that toPromise is about to be depricated and replaced with:
+    - firstValueFrom
+    - lastValueFrom
+* We saw how to create development server using the `json-server` tool